Blue Lagoon Travel Guide

 History of the Blue Lagoon

 The Blue Lagoon started as a pool of wastewater from the Svartsengi geothermal plant in 1976.
 The first person to bathe there was Valur Margeirsson in 1981.
-He was met with some resistance prior to taking the first dip as people thought he was mad for wanting to bath in a "blue mud pool".
+He was met with some resistance prior to taking the first dip as people thought he was mad for wanting to bathe in a "blue mud pool".
 He and others soon began to notice the unusual but remarkable healing qualities of the azure waters.

 Those with conditions such as psoriasis found the waters immediately soothing for their condition.
 News quickly spread, and by 1987, the first swimming facilities were officially opened.

-Since then, the establishment has only grown, from an open pool with no surrounding buildings to a luxurious spa, research center and a pair of hotels.
+Since then, the establishment has only grown from an open pool with no surrounding buildings to a luxurious spa, research center, and a pair of hotels.

 The Facilities at Blue Lagoon

-The Blue Lagoon is considered to have such notable regenerative qualities because the water is rich in silica and sulfur.
+The Blue Lagoon is considered to have notable regenerative qualities because the water is rich in silica and sulfur.
 A research and development facility on site finds cures and remedies for skin ailments, and silica mud is available for free on the sides of the pool for guests to enjoy a face mask.

 The temperature in the bathing and swimming area is very comfortable, averaging 37–39° C (98–102° F).
 The Blue Lagoon also boasts the LAVA Restaurant, the Blue Café and the Lagoon Spa: you can thus enjoy cocktails, health products, delicious meals, and treatments such as massages without leaving the premises.
 Saunas, steam rooms, and a small waterfall are also on site.